-Lecture 7: Human color vision perception and its interaction with OLED displays: Their structure, interfaces, and techniques for energy-efficiency.
-At the end of this lecture, students should be able to: enumerate the properties of OLED displays; propose changes to existing system designs that use OLED displays in order to improve their energy efficiency; enumerate the basic properties of human color vision that have a bearing on the design of displays for embedded systems.
+Lecture 7, Wednesday, 21st February 2024: Human color vision perception and its interaction with OLED displays: Their structure, interfaces, and techniques for energy-efficiency.
+At the end of this lecture, students should be able to: Enumerate the properties of OLED displays; propose changes to existing system designs that use OLED displays in order to improve their energy efficiency; enumerate the basic properties of human color vision that have a bearing on the design of displays for embedded systems.

-Lecture 8: Physical invariants in embedded systems.
-At the end of this lecture, students should be able to: define physical invariants in the context of a sensor-driven system; apply concepts from Lagrangians, Hamiltonians, the Euler-Lagrange Equations, Noether's theorem, and recent research on inferring Lagrangians and Hamiltonians from sensor data to embedded systems designs.
+Lecture 8, Friday, 23rd February 2024: Physical invariants in embedded systems.
+At the end of this lecture, students should be able to: Define physical invariants in the context of a sensor-driven system; apply concepts from Lagrangians, Hamiltonians, the Euler-Lagrange Equations, Noether's theorem, and recent research on inferring

+Lagrangians and Hamiltonians from sensor data to embedded systems designs.

-Lecture 9: Wireless communications using Bluetooth, 802.15.4/Zigbee, and LoRa; Bluetooth HCl interface.
-At the end of this lecture, students should be able to: enumerate the differences between the major low-power radio interfaces available for embedded or Internet-of-Things systems; propose energy-efficient choices for a wireless sensing system design given the application's design constraints.
+Lecture 9, Wednesday, 28th February 2024: Wireless communications using Bluetooth, 802.15.4/Zigbee, and LoRa; Bluetooth HCl interface.
+At the end of this lecture, students should be able to: Enumerate the differences between the major low-power radio interfaces available for embedded systems; propose energy-efficient choices for a wireless sensing system design given the application's design constraints.